 Leaving Group Health

 Group health insurance is available through most employers.
 With this plan, you and your coworkers’ risks and need for insured illnesses, conditions, and health needs are shared amongst those under the plan, thus reducing the risk for the insurance company.
-The nice thing about shared risk?
-It means lower costs.
+With shared risk usually comes lower costs.

 When to Leave Your Group Health Plan

 Besides retiring or quitting your job, there are a few reasons why you may decide to leave your group health plan.
-One very simple reason is that the coverage offered in it doesn’t work for you.
-If you need coverage not available in the plan, or you think you’re overpaying for coverage you don’t need, you may be able to find a better-suited plan elsewhere.
+One very simple reason is that the coverage offered doesn’t work for you.
+If you need coverage not available with the plan, or you think you’re overpaying for coverage you don’t need, you may be able to find a better-suited plan elsewhere.

-Another common reason is for those with larger families—you must pay extra for anyone else besides yourself you add onto the plan.
-This may work for smaller households, but it may be unreasonable for your situation.
+Another common reason is for those with larger families—most companies charge you more to cover family members than to cover you.
+This can get very expensive very quickly for larger familes and may be unreasonable for your situation.
 Just be sure to compare and shop around for plans before making the switch.

 Before You Leave Your Group Health Insurance…

-If you decide that your employer’s group health plan isn’t right for you, you should consider leaving it and seeking other options, even if you aren’t yet eligible for Medicare.
-Also, be sure to keep in mind the cost—group health premiums are tax-deferrable, so if you get a new plan, you will likely have a bit of extra cost added into your tax payments.
+If you decide that your employer’s group health plan isn’t right for you, you may consider leaving it to seek other options even if you aren’t yet eligible for Medicare.
+Be sure to keep in mind the cost—group health premiums are tax-deferrable, so if you get a new plan, you will likely have a bit of extra cost added into your tax payments.
+And now, you won’t have anyone offering to cover a large portion of the cost.

 Enrolling in Medicare After Leaving Group Health

 Your group health insurance will almost certainly end after you leave the position or retire.
-When it comes to seniors and retirement, this process will look different for everyone.
-Some people will retire before they are eligible for Medicare, while others wait.
+When it comes to seniors and retirement, this process will look different if you’re eligile for Medicare (age 65 and up).
+Some people will retire before they are eligible for Medicare, while others will become eligible for Medicare while still working.